-Glentaisie, Glenshesk, Glendun, Glencorp, Glenaan, Glenballyeamon, Glenariff, Glencloy, and Glenarm make up the nine Glens of Antrim.
-Each glen has its own scenic drive, and Glenariff (sometimes known as ‘the Queen of the Glens’) has a forest walk that is, frankly, unmissable.
-It passes through a National Nature Reserve, and its three miles (4.8 kilometres) of forest walk offer riverside paths, waterfalls, and even the Laragh Lodge Restaurant for weary travellers.
+The nine Glens of Antrim are Glentaisie, Glenshesk, Glendun, Glencorp, Glenaan, Glenballyeamon, Glenariff, Glencloy, and Glenarm.
+That’s a lot of Glens – and they’re all as beautiful as each other.
+Each one has its own scenic drive, and Glenariff (sometimes known as ‘the Queen of the Glens’) has a famously beautiful forest walk.
+It passes through a National Nature Reserve, full of riverside paths, waterfalls, and verdant rolling hills.

 Cushendun, designed for Ronald McNeill (later Lord Cushendun) by the noted architect Clough William-Ellis, is a tiny coastal village sitting in Glendun, one of the previously mentioned Glens of Antrim.
 Working to create something reminiscent of Cornish villages, William-Ellis designed the village hall, many of the homes, and a public hall that was never completed.
 The National Trust now owns most of the village, and its population has yet to exceed 200.
 It’s a perfect, tiny seaside retreat!